ulfschneider/ulf.website/content/posts/2024-10-04-most-simple-tablist.md

 }
 ```

-It´s important to have a negative bottom margin of the same size as the used border width for every tab: `margin-bottom: calc(-1 * var(--tab-border-width))`.
+It's important to have a negative bottom margin of the same size as the used border width for every tab: `margin-bottom: calc(-1 * var(--tab-border-width))`.
 The solid background for the active tab, with `background: var(--tab-label-active-background)`, as well plays a role here.
-Please refer to the styling of the tab content to understand why that´s the case.
+Please refer to the styling of the tab content to understand why that's the case.

 ### Styling the tab content